martinheidegger/2021-advent-calendar/article_en.md

 Auto-incrementing IDs are a very common thing in accounting as they have two nice properties:

-- They are short → you rarely have more than 100000 receipts.
+- They are short → you rarely have more than 1000000 receipts.
 - They are sortable → you know which item was added first.

-But other than this, there is a good, straight recommendation against this noted even in the [SQLite documentation][sqlite-autoinc]:
+However, there is a important recommendation against this in the [SQLite documentation][sqlite-autoinc]:

 > The AUTOINCREMENT keyword imposes **extra CPU, memory, disk space, and disk I/O overhead** and should be avoided if not strictly needed.
 It is usually not needed.

-There are also logical arguments against auto increments worth thinking about other solutions:
+There are also logical arguments against auto increments worth considering:

 - Information disclosure → You expose how much traffic is happening, how many documents are created, how many transactions are happening.
 - Enumerability → If you offer an API like `.../document/1` a user could easily guess `../document/2` which can be a problem if you think about scraping.
-- Not unique for all lists → Items of different tables can have the same ID, which means that you need to remember the object-id always.
+- Not unique for all lists → Items of different tables can have the same ID, which means that you need to remember the item's type always.

 But the biggest problem it creates is a performance bottle-neck: **The code that increments this number needs to be [atomic][] on a single machine!**